 To make your charcoal burn longer use a technique we like to call “the ring of fire”.
-Typically you will get about an hour of good grilling time out of a pile of charcoal and you would need to add more coals to extend your cooking time.
-Or you could start with a large pile of unlit coals and add hot coals and control the heat with your dampers.
+Typically you will get about an hour of good grilling time out of a pile of charcoal.
+You would need to add more coals to extend your cooking time.
+You can start with a large pile of unlit coals and add hot coals and control the heat with your dampers.
 Getting you several hours of low and slow cooking time.
 With this technique you can achieve almost 300 degree temperatures and hold them for more than 4 hours.

 For the purpose of this article here are some specifics about the equipment we will be using.
 The grill is a typical 22 inch Weber kettle grill and we will be using Kingsford charcoal.
 It is also worth noting that this was a cool 30 degree day outside with little wind and it began to snow about half way through.

-We begin by pouring our charcoal into a semi-circle around the outer edge of our charcoal grate leaving an 8 to 10 inch gap between the ends. even out the coals around the grill as best you can.
+Begin by pouring the charcoal into a semi-circle.
+Around the outer edge of our charcoal grate.
+Leave an 8 to 10 inch gap between the ends.
+Even out the coals around the grill.
 Leaving all of our vents wide open.
-We used about 5 pounds or around 100 briquettes of charcoal for this.
+Five pounds or around 100 briquettes of charcoal was used for this.
 The same amount a large charcoal chimney would hold.

-Below our chart of length of time elapsed and grill temperature.
-These temps were verified not only with our lid thermometer but with a laser thermometer as well.
-At the 2 1/2 hour mark it began to snow.
+Below is a chart of length of time elapsed and grill temperature.
+These temps were verified with our lid thermometer.
+Also with a laser thermometer to be accurate.
+At the 2 1/2 hour mark it did begin to snow.

 |Time Elapsed||Grill Temperature|